danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D26: February 5, 2018

+**Today's Progress**: Slow day at work, started to look into Firebase as a database for my movie app.

 ### R1D25: February 4, 2018

 **Today's Progress**: Spent my hour doing some Swift learning over at Udemy.